marchbox/form-error/proposal.md

 * Ensures an implicit ARIA role of `alert`
 * When invliad, the associated form control’s `ariaErrorMessageElements` references the `<output>`

+Pros:

+* Reusing an existing element
+* `<output>` already comes with semantics that meet the needs of a validation message display element

+Cons:

+* How does the constaint validation API work on an `<output>`?
+And how does the new addition affect that?

 ## Solution 2: The `<error>` element

 The container of the validation message for its associated form control.
 The element can only contain pure text content or a `<template>` element, any other HTML elements would be ignored.